aHugues/porygon-backend/README.md

 ### Docker

 A Docker container is available at `ahugues/porygon-backend`.
-It uses a volume called `/config` to set the database and optionnal keycloak config files and a `/logs` volume to store the log files.
+It uses a volume called `/config` to set the database access configuration and a `/logs` volume to store the log files.

 For this reason, the `server.logDirectory` should be set to `/logs` in order for the logs to be visible outside the container